lucasjds/Arke.ToDoList.API/README.md

 Domain Documentation: The domain model serves as a living documentation that describes the system’s structure and behavior in detail and is easy to understand.
 Training and Onboarding: Eases the training of new developers and team members, as the domain and system logic are clearly represented in the code.

+## Clean Code and SOLID principles
+SOLID: With this structure, the solid principle is applied.
+It is noticed the principles: LSP, Interface Segregation Principle, and Dependency Inversion.
+Clean Code: Small methods, good exception handling, one responsability principle, and usage of abstraction were applied.
 ## Database
 The Database used is in-memory Database.
 ## ORM